FebianFebian1/VHDL_vivado_basic/RTL Design and Sources Samples/README.md

 **3. src-buttonCounter:**

 This project is try to use clk and reset into the process.
 The idea of this project is if a button is click, the counter signal is added by 1 and if another button is click, the counter signal is substracted by 1.
 By using the if else logic and utilising 8 LED's as a representative of 8 bits counter, we can implement this quite straightforwardly.
 The constraints file use for this one is "nexysv-buttonCounter.xdc".

+**4. src-andOr:**

+This project is am easy example attempting hierarchial VHDL programming.
+Essentially by introducing smaller modules into the main VHDL file, the project will be easier to navigate and manageable.
+In this example, we have 3 inputs from buttons, and 1 LED output.
+2 inputs goes into the "and" gate.
+Then, the output of the "and" gate and the 3rd inpuuts goes to an "or" gate, producing the output indicated by LED.
+The src-andOR vhd file provided is simply utilises src-and vhd file and you will have to alter it a little bit to create the "or" module.
+Add them under the Design Sources folder in your project (make sure the name matches), and you can deploy it into your FPGA.